 - Substitute any seeds you prefer.
 For example, flax seeds instead of hemp and sunflower seeds instead of pumpkin.

-Store these bars in an airtight container in the fridge for up to 2 weeks.
+- Store bars in an airtight container in the fridge for up to 2 weeks.
 You could also store them in the freezer for a heartier texture–totally personal preference–where they will last up to 3 months.
 I keep mine in the fridge!

-Dark Chocolate Raspberry Cereal Bars (gluten-free!)
+Vegan Dark Chocolate Raspberry Granola Bars (better than store-bought!)

 Equipment